terriebroom/alabaster/README.md

 - [x] About us

 Home page:
 - [x] Links to content

+Gallery page:
-- [x] make photos in gallery clickable and large on click
+- [ ] make photos in gallery clickable and zoom on click